 Which steam mop is right for you and your wood floors?
-If you have a combination of wood floors and tile or linoleum, the Bissell PowerFresh is certainly the most versatile of our recommendations.
+If you have a combination of wood floors and tile or linoleum, the Bissell PowerFresh is certainly the most versatile of our recommendations, aside from the pricier Reliable Steamboy.
 The PowerFresh’s Easy Scrubber brush can reach into tile grout for mopping in your bathroom.
 The O-Cedar and Shark have rag-style mop heads, which can handle tile grout, but they aren’t ideal for it.

-The O-Cedar is our top quality pick for people with mostly wood floors.
+The O-Cedar is our top budget pick for people with mostly wood floors.
 It can handle some tile, but it’s not ideally suited to grout.
-However, when it comes to wood, the O-Cedar is truly remarkable.
+However, when it comes to wood, the O-Cedar is remarkably good for the price.
 The deeply padded microfiber cloths polish and clean hardwoods without taking off their finish.
-It has a big water tank, and an incredibly fast heating time.
+It has a big water tank, and a fast heating time.
 The O-Cedar will leave your hardwood floors shining and bright for a very low price and very little elbow grease.
-It also has an outstanding reputation for user satisfaction.

 1. Make sure your mop is compatible with your floors:

 Before you even start, double-check that your floors are completely sealed!
 Steam mops are absolutely not supposed to be used on unsealed flooring.
 The steam can cause some major mold issues or even structural damage, depending on your specific flooring type.
 These are specifically for newer, sealed flooring types.